steunix/passweaver-api/README.md

 ### Authorization

-Vaulted API uses JWTs for authorization with a SHA-512 algorythm.
+Vaulted API uses JWTs for authorization with a SHA-512 algorithm.
 No sensitive data is stored within the token, just the user id.

 A JWT is returned on successful login, and it must be provided in all subsequent calls - until it expires - in requests header as an "Authorization bearer".